Scaffold-Stark/ss2-docs/docs/eth-stark/useDynamicWriteContract.md

 ## Return Values

 - The writeAsync method is used to send the write transaction.
 It returns a promise that resolves when the transaction is confirmed.
 - The extended object includes properties inherited from the `useScaffoldWriteContract` hook.
-You can check the [Scaffold-Stark useScaffoldWriteContract return values](https://docs.scaffoldstark.com/hooks/useScaffoldWriteContract#return-values) and [Scaffold-ETH useScaffoldWriteContract documentation](https://docs.scaffoldeth.io/hooks/useScaffoldWriteContract#return-values) for the types.
+You can check the [Scaffold-Stark useScaffoldWriteContract return values](https://docs.scaffoldstark.com/hooks/useScaffoldWriteContract#return-values) and [Scaffold-ETH useScaffoldWriteContract return values](https://docs.scaffoldeth.io/hooks/useScaffoldWriteContract#return-values) for the types.